'The Voice': How to Vote for the Instant Save

 During Tuesday's show, when host Carson Daly makes the announcement that Instant Save voting is open, fans can vote for their favorite artist by using The Voice's official app, or voting online at NBC.com/VoiceSave.
 The winning artist will be announced at the end of the show and will continue on to next week's lives.

-Stay tuned to find out who's up for the Instant Save and vote live for your favorite!
+Check out the Instant Save competitors below and vote live for your favorite!

 The Voice airs Mondays and Tuesdays at 8 p.m.
 PT/ET on NBC.
 See more from this season in the video below!